WEB-DEVELOPER-ENGINEER/Twitterton/README.md

 ## Customizing

 You can customize the prompts that are used to generate the Tweets.
-Under the prompts folder you will find the following file:
+Under the twai folder you will find the following file:
 - `concept.txt` - This file contains the prompt that is used to generate the Tweet.

 ## Authors